aidan-duggan/while-gaming/_posts/2020-04-28-bdd1-0-the-rugby-card-game.md

 **Starting a Diary**

 To focus myself on moving this idea towards something, I'm going to try running a [boardgame design diary](posts/an-experiement-boardgame-design-diary) for this idea on this blog.
+I've some ideas on how to progress, so want to start getting them down.

+**The Mission**

+Get to a 'working' prototype of a rugby card game.
+Something with a win condition, actions that move players to winning, and some player choice.

+**Next Steps**

+* Create a living document for the rules, so I can start recording them.
+* Write a diary entry for the core mechanices